When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Before endoscopy, the patient undergoes an electrocardiogram and donates blood for research:

-• determination of the group and the Rh factor;
+• determination of group and Rh factor;

-• general clinical analyzes;
+• general clinical tests;

 If the patient is aware of the presence of allergic reactions to Lidocaine, Novocaine, it is necessary to inform the doctor.